Anwaroxxx/collab_challenge/README.md

 # 🚀 Collab Challenge — Git & GitHub Workflow Practice

-This repository was created as a small collaboration exercise to practice a clean and professional Git workflow.
+This repository was created as a practical collaboration challenge to strengthen our understanding of Git and GitHub.
-We focused on using branches correctly, keeping the main branch stable, resolving merge conflicts, and merging changes through pull requests.
+We focused on applying real teamwork workflows: branching, syncing, resolving conflicts, and merging through pull requests.

+---

+## 📌 Objectives
+- Practice clean and safe Git collaboration
+- Learn how to work on separate branches
+- Understand syncing with `main` correctly
+- Handle merge conflicts confidently
+- Use pull requests like real-world teams

+---

-## ✅ What We Learned
+## 📂 Key Concepts We Learned

+### 🌿 Branching Workflow
-- Creating and switching branches using:
+- Creating & switching to a new branch:
   ```bash
   git switch -c branch_name / git checkout -b
   git pull / git pull origin main
   git switch
   git merge
   git stash